solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 You can view the complete `gce.proto` here: [gce.proto](../gce.proto).

-Now we need to add the new GCE `UpstreamSpec` to Gloo's list of Upstream Types.
+Now we need to add the new GCE `UpstreamSpec` to Gloo Edge's list of Upstream Types.
 This can be found in the {{% protobuf name="gloo.solo.io.UpstreamSpec" %}} file at the API root (projects/gloo/api/v1)/

 First, we'll add an import to the top of the file